-The LMV710 and LMV711 are BiCMOS operational amplifiers with a CMOS input stage.
-Both devices have greater than RR input common mode voltage range, rail-to-rail output and high output current drive.
+The LMV710, LMV711 and LMV715 are BiCMOS operational amplifiers with a CMOS input stage.
+These devices have greater than RR input common mode voltage range, rail-to-rail output and high output current drive.
 They offer a bandwidth of 5MHz and a slew rate of 5V/μs.

-On the LMV711, a separate shutdown pin can be used to disable the device and reduces the supply current to 0.2μA (typical).
-The LMV711 features a turn on time of less than 10μs.
-It is an ideal solution for power sensitive applications, such as cellular phone, pager, palm computer, etc.
+On the LMV711/LMV715, a separate shutdown pin can be used to disable the device and reduces the supply current to 0.2 $\mu$ A (typical).
+They also feature a turn on time of less than 10 $\mu$ s.
+It is an ideal solution for power sensitive applications, such as cellular phone, pager, palm computer, etc. In addition, once the LMV715 is in shutdown the output will be "Tri-stated".

 The LMV710 is offered in the space saving SOT23-5 Tiny package.
-The LMV711 is offered in the space saving SOT23-6 Tiny package.
+The LMV711 and LMV715 are offered in the space saving SOT23-6 Tiny package.

-The LMV710/711 are designed to meet the demands of low power, low cost, and small size required by cellular phones and similar battery powered portable electronics.
+The LMV710/711/715 are designed to meet the demands of low power, low cost, and small size required by cellular phones and similar battery powered portable electronics.